15 Surprising Benefits of Adopting a Shelter Dog

 You can adopt a senior dog

 On the other end of the spectrum, if you’re looking for a companion who doesn’t need intensive exercise sessions, you might want to consider adopting a senior citizen.
 Berliner says that she’s taken home several older dogs herself.
 “Many shelters work hard to screen senior pets more thoroughly for conditions of aging, provide more extensive care to prepare them for adoption, and take pride in finding them homes,” she says, adding that these dogs often “provide fantastic companionship for quieter households, single people, and families.”
 (While you might be worried about high vet bills for seniors, it’s important for all dog owners to know that animals can surprise you at any age with expensive medical conditions—youth is no guarantee of good health.)
-This is what “dog years” really means.

 You can even adopt a purebred dog